Israel: Netanyahu indicted on corruption charges | DW | 21.11.2019

 Israel's attorney general has announced that he is indicting Israeli Prime Minister Benjamin Netanyahu on corruption charges.
 The decision creates even further confusion about the future of Israel's government.

-Israeli Prime Minister Benjamin Netanyahu has been indicted on corruption charges, the country's attorney general announced on Thursday.
+Israeli Prime Minister Benjamin Netanyahu has been indicted on corruption charges in three separate cases, the country's attorney general announced on Thursday.

 In an official statement, Israeli Attorney General Avichai Mandelblit said he will seek charges against the conservative prime minister that include bribery, fraud, and breach of trust.